 If you are classified as an abled disable employee, which means that your disability does not affect the work that needs to be done by the employer, then you should not be segregated or treated differently in terms of benefits and job promotions, otherwise, your employer is committing disability discrimination at work.

-Despite our modern society where slavery and discrimination has been outlawed as against humanity, decency and public policy, discrimination at work still persists.
+Despite our modern society where slavery and discrimination have been outlawed as against humanity, decency and public policy, discrimination at work still persists.
 In the US, specifically in California, laws are enacted to protect employees against any form of discrimination and provide penalties for violators.
-Under the Americans with Disabilities Act (ADA) and the California Fair Employment and Housing Act (FEHA) employers are prohibited from subjecting their employees with disabilities to any form of discrimination, harassment, and retaliation.
+Under the Americans with Disabilities Act (ADA) and California Fair Employment and Housing Act (FEHA) employers are prohibited from subjecting their employees with disabilities to any form of workplace retaliation, harassment and discrimination.

 Aside from the negative covenant of not harassing or discriminating against qualified employees with disability, employers are mandated to follow the positive covenant of providing reasonable accommodations to disabled employees so that they could perform their duties and tasks seamlessly and without undue risk to their health and well-being.